-Varied Carpet Beetle Identification Guide
+Varied Carpet Beetle Identification & Prevention

 The varied carpet beetle is a common stored product pest that lives worldwide.
 They received their name from the variety of colors found on their wing covers (elytra).
 The multiple colors form a spotted-like pattern on their body.
 These beetles feed on dead insects, fabrics, and other fibrous materials.
-Adult varied carpet beetles grow to about 1/10th of an inch long and their wing covers have an irregular pattern of white, brown, black, and dark yellow scales.
-Varied carpet beetle larvae are a bit longer than the adults.
+Adult varied carpet beetles grow to about 1/10th of an inch long, and their wing covers have an irregular pattern of white, brown, black, and dark yellow scales.
+Varied carpet beetle larvae are a bit longer than adults.
 Their body is broader at the front and narrows toward the backend.
 The larvae have alternating light and dark stripes covering the body, in addition to dark tufts of hair.

-Varied carpet beetle adults enter inside of homes through open windows and doors after being attracted by outdoor lights.
+Varied carpet beetle adults enter inside homes through open windows and doors after being attracted by outdoor lights.
 Once inside they lay their eggs on furniture, clothing, rugs, and fibrous materials.
 Sometimes they also lay their eggs in dry goods stored in pantries and kitchens.
-A varied carpet beetles infestation may also happen after bringing a rug, pieces of furniture, or another item into your home that is infested with varied carpet beetles eggs or larvae.
+A varied carpet beetles infestation may also happen after bringing a rug, pieces of furniture, or another item into your home that is infested with varied carpet beetles eggs, or larvae.

 Outside female varied carpet beetles lay their eggs inside of bird nests, bird nests, wasps, nests, or spider webs.
 Adults feed on the plant nectar of flowering plants in garden areas.
 Those that have moved inside of our homes to lay their eggs usually choose to lay them on wool rugs, furs, silk, dried plants, leather book bindings, hair, or any other items that could serve as a food source for their larva.
 Varied carpet beetles are most problematic in the spring and early summer months.
-Adults that have found their way inside of your home will gather near or windows and window sills.
+Adults that have found their way inside your home will gather near windows and window sills.

 Pests are not just a nuisance; they pose potential health risks and are capable of damaging property.
 Avoid problems with varied carpet beetles with the help of the following prevention tips.